Economics and Finance

-I am a Senior Lecturer at the University of Portsmouth's Business School and an Assistant Professor at Vienna University of Economics and Business.
+I am a Visiting Fellow at the University of Portsmouth's Business School and an Assistant Professor at Vienna University of Economics and Business.
 Having previously held a position of Lecturer at the Vienna University of Economics and Business, and also at the Johannes Kepler University (JKU) in Linz, Austria.
 I earned my Ph.D. degree in Economics in 2010 at the University of Strathclyde.
 I lecture in a range of subjects including advanced macroeconomics, international banking and financial managements, financial economics and econometrics.

 I am an active researcher in a number of fields.
 My research interests and areas of expertise include: International Macroeconomics, International Finance, International Economics, European Integration, Applied Econometrics, Health Economics, Tourism Economics and Energy Economics.

 My teaching interests include Macroeconomics, Financial Economics, International Banking and Financial Management, and Quantitative Methods/Econometrics.